 Spousal maintenance in Texas divorces

-The main issue to keep in mind, the lawyer tells you, is that judges can order spousal maintenance in a trial but they are loathe to do so.
-Many judges will not order spousal maintenance payments unless it is an absolute necessity to do so and all other options have been reviewed and ruled out as possibilities.
+The lawyer tells you that the main issue to keep in mind is that judges can order spousal maintenance in a trial, but they are loathed to do so.
+Many judges will not collect spousal maintenance payments unless it is an absolute necessity to do so, and all other options have been reviewed and ruled out as possibilities.
 For instance, the law in Texas states that spousal maintenance payments are made only when you lack sufficient property (including separate property that you entered into the marriage with) to meet your minimum reasonable needs.

 What does that mean, exactly?
-The bottom line is that you cannot have much in the way of assets, property or other items that could be sold for money to contribute to your material well-being after the divorce.
-If you have a lot of property, or the division of your community estate was such that you walked out of the divorce with a ton of property it is unlikely that you will be awarded spousal maintenance in the divorce.
+The bottom line is that you cannot have much in the way of assets, property, or other items that could be sold for money to contribute to your material well-being after the divorce.
+If you have a lot of property, or the division of your community estate was such that you walked out of the divorce with a ton of property, it is unlikely that you will be awarded spousal maintenance in the divorce.
 See what I mean about judges treated spousal maintenance as a last resort?

 More regarding the high bar to receive spousal maintenance in a Texas divorce

 So while you are letting the above requirements to receive spousal maintenance sink in, the lawyer hits you with another wave.
-In addition to not being able to meet your minimal reasonable needs with the property you already have, a judge needs to find that you were unable to earn a sufficient income for yourself to provide for those needs due to a disability or the need to care for a child with a disability.
+In addition to not being able to meet your minimum reasonable needs with the property you already have, a judge needs to find that you were unable to earn a sufficient income for yourself to provide for those needs due to a disability or the need to care for a child with a disability.

-If you are awarded spousal maintenance how long can it last?
+If you are awarded spousal maintenance, how long can it last?

 How much spousal maintenance are we talking about here?